Enhancing LLMs' Clinical Reasoning with Real-World Data from a Nationwide Sepsis Registry: Discussion

 \section{Discussion}

-Recent LLMs have achieved remarkable performance on general-domain reasoning tasks.
-However, their clinical reasoning capabilities in real-world clinical practice remain limited\cite{kim2025limitations, hager2024evaluation, reese2024limitations}.
-These limitations may arise from their insufficient exposure to real clinical data during training.
-To address this gap, we propose training LLMs on real-world clinical data.
-Specifically, we trained \mname on the sepsis registry and evaluated its clinical reasoning using both quantitative metrics and expert assessments. \mname demonstrates improved reasoning not only on the test set of the sepsis registry, but also on a different sepsis dataset, an open-ended task, and diseases that are less closely related to sepsis.
+Recent large language models (LLMs) have achieved remarkable performance on general-domain reasoning tasks.
+However, their clinical reasoning capabilities in real-world practice remain limited \citep{kim2025limitations, hager2024evaluation, reese2024limitations}.
+These limitations may stem from insufficient exposure to real clinical data during training.
+To address this gap, we trained an LLM on real-world clinical data to enhance its clinical reasoning abilities and evaluated it across diverse settings.
+Compared with Phi-4, the pretraining baseline, \mname demonstrated significant improvements in both quantitative metrics and expert assessments across multiple scenarios, including in-domain data, a distinct sepsis dataset, an open-ended task involving unstructured data, and a task involving different disease.

-We also emphasize the scalability of our method.
-Our multiple-choice question generation process is entirely rule-based and avoids labor-intensive steps.
-In addition, unlike traditional machine learning approaches that require strictly formatted inputs, LLMs can handle text inputs in a variety of formats.
-This eliminates the need for time-consuming format standardization when working across heterogeneous clinical datasets.
-As a result, our method scales efficiently to large and diverse datasets.

-Medicine is inherently complex and interconnected.
+Medicine is inherently complex and highly interconnected.
 Patients often present with multiple coexisting conditions that interact in unpredictable ways, requiring clinicians to integrate diverse information across organ systems and disease categories.
 This complexity underscores the limitations of developing isolated models tailored to individual conditions.
 In light of this, the need for a general-purpose clinical reasoning LLM becomes increasingly apparent.
-Given the generalizability and scalability of our approach, this work offers a promising foundation for building a versatile and comprehensive model.
+Given that \mname achieved meaningful generalizability despite being trained on a single registry, training on multiple datasets spanning diverse diseases would likely yield stronger and more comprehensive clinical reasoning models.